 Hispanic Heritage Month is celebrated September 15th through October 15th, to honor and acknowledge the contributions of Hispanic Americans to the fabric of American Heritage.
-Do not let the current headlines mislead you- Hispanics have contributed so much more than baseball, illegal immigration and crime.
+Do not let the current headlines mislead you- Hispanics have contributed so much more than baseball, illegal immigration, crime and tacos.
 At the risk of having you flip to the next article or close the browser, hang with me for a bit.

 From music, medicine, science, food to the government, Latinos are an integral part of the history of the United States.
 The contributions have been significant, especially in the military.
 Up to and including the Vietnam War, Hispanics had earned the Congressional Medal of Honor 43 times, far out of proportion to their numerical representation in the civilian population in the United States.
 And many Latinos were inaccurately tracked as Caucasian or African American; such is the case of Esteban Hotesse, a Dominican native who immigrated to the country as a child, enlisted during World War II, and served in the lauded Tuskegee Airmen brigade.

 Hispanics have also influenced the systems of law as we know it today- The concept of community property in which the wife is considered a partner in wealth and holdings of the family, especially in income and property ownership, is derived, just like tacos, from Mexica and its system of law.

 And there’s so much more historical content, but how do you prepare?
 How do you avoid the empty gestures of taco night?
 Or potluck lunches?
 How do you acknowledge a significant portion of your clients and employees?
 How do you celebrate ME? (just checking to see if you are reading!)